 Maps updated with all data received by February 2016.

 There are no indications to date that the species has attempted to breed in Britain.
 In Emmet, A. M & Langmaid, J. R., 2002, the author for S. polychromella reported the only foodplant traced at that time was Lotus sessilifolius, not a plant found in the British Isles.

 As a migrant, it is most likely to be encountered at light along coastal and adjacent inland areas of southern and south-east Britain.
 Timings to date have included May, June, July and December.

 Although there are no likely confusion species currently known in Britain, it should be borne in mind that there is at least one European species (Syncopacma captivella) which is superficially similar but in which the white fascia is narrower and parallell sided.

 The moth has appeared, twice as a possible adventive, in February, and five times between 2006 and 2009 as a migrant, in May and June.
-During December 2015 large numbers migrated into the southern parts of Britain - further details will be made available in due course.
+During 2015 it occured once in July and then again in large numbers in December, as migrants, into southern parts of the British Isles.